-In most cases, you earn credit card points by making purchases on your credit card.
+In most cases, you earn credit card points by making specific purchases using your credit card.
 Many credit card issuers offer different point rates for certain types of purchases.
-For example, if you’re an avid traveler and spend a significant amount on tickets and hotel rooms, the Platinum Card® from American Express, for example, offers 5x Membership Rewards® points on flights booked directly with airlines, 5x points on flights and prepaid hotels booked on amextravel.com, and 1x points per dollar on all other purchases.
+For example, if you’re an avid traveler and spend a significant amount on tickets and hotel rooms, the Platinum Card® from American Express offers 5x Membership Rewards® points on flights booked directly with airlines, 5x points on flights and prepaid hotels booked on American Express Travel, compared with 1x points per dollar on all other purchases.

 Credit card points can be redeemed for everything from statement credits to online shopping.
 A typical rewards credit card will let you redeem points for any or all of the following:

 With a travel rewards card, you can generally redeem the points and miles you earn on every qualifying travel expense, such as a plane ticket or a hotel room.
 Many travel cards also offer luxurious perks, like airport lounge access.
 It’s common for credit cards to let you transfer your rewards to travel loyalty programs, which means you could turn your credit card points into hotel points or airline miles.

 How much are credit card points worth?

-Credit card points have different values depending on the card issuer, the point system and the way the points are redeemed.
+Credit card points have different values depending on the issuer’s points system and the way the points are redeemed.
 One point is often equivalent to one penny, though credit card issuers may adjust that value at any time.

 Your point value might also change depending on the way you use your points.
-If you earned 80,000 points on the Chase Sapphire Preferred® Card (by spending $4,000 in the first three months), for example, those points would have a base value of $800.
-However, you can increase the value of your Chase Sapphire Preferred points by 25 percent if you redeem them for travel through Chase Ultimate Rewards, which means that your 80,000 points could be worth as much as $1,000.
+If you earned the 100,000-point sign-up bonus on the Chase Sapphire Preferred® Card (by spending $4,000 in the first three months), for example, those points would have a base value of $1,000.
+However, you can increase the value of your Chase Sapphire Preferred points by 25 percent if you redeem them for travel through Chase Ultimate Rewards, which means that your 100,000 points could be worth as much as $1,250.

-Read your credit card’s fine print to learn how much points are worth—and pay attention to whether point values go up or down depending on how they are redeemed.
+Read your credit card’s fine print to learn how much your points are worth—and pay attention to whether point values go up or down depending on how they are redeemed.

 How do you redeem credit card points?

-Once you’ve got a stash of points, it’s easy to redeem them online by logging into your credit card account.
+Once you’ve got a stash of points saved up, it’s easy to redeem them online by logging into your credit card account.
 You can also redeem credit card points through issuer-specific portals.
 If you have an American Express card that earns American Express Membership Rewards, for example, you can redeem your points by logging into your card account or by visiting the Membership Rewards portal.
-From there, you can book or upgrade travel, use points to cover credit card charges, transfer points to participating travel loyalty programs, as well as being able to take advantage of other convenient features.
+From there, you can book or upgrade travel, use points to cover credit card purchases and transfer your points to participating travel loyalty programs, as well as being able to take advantage of other convenient features.

-Remember to be strategic about redeeming your points.
+It’s important to be strategic about how you redeem your credit card points.
 If your points are worth more as cash back than they would be if you redeemed them for gift cards, why not choose cash back?
 Likewise, if your credit card increases your point value when you redeem for travel purchases, it makes sense to save up your points for your next big trip.
-The more you know about the way your credit card point system works, the more you’ll get out of your credit card rewards.
+The better you understand how your credit card points system works, the more you’ll get out of your credit card rewards.